radivot/canceR/README.md

 summary(Fit)
 ```

-substantially increases the final estimates of both b and d
+results in substantially increased final estimates of b and d.

 ```
 Parameters: